Night and Day at the Fashion and Textile Museum – reviewNovember 13, 2018

 Away from the all the fun

-The exhibition also details the way that people spent their time away from fun things like cinema and tea dances.
+The Night and Day exhibition also details the way that people spent their time away from fun things like cinema and tea dances.
 Many women were home makers, but a third of women worked outside the home.
 They were paid less than men though, and mainly worked in traditionally “female” occupations like child care, shop work and sewing.

 Even women who worked were generally expected to come home and do the cooking and cleaning for their husbands.
 Towards the end of the decade labour saving devices were becoming more common, making things a bit easier for women.